 Research on access, use and attitudes to the Internet in Britain based on biennial surveys covering (for example) digital and social inclusion and exclusion, social networking, safety and privacy concerns, Internet regulation, and behaviour.

-Participants: Dr Rebecca Eynon
+Participants: Professor Rebecca Eynon

 Through analysis of OxIS survey data and in-depth interviews this project will explore if and how individuals from less well-off backgrounds can use the Internet to influence their social mobility.

 Participants: Gillian Bolsover, Professor Soumitra Dutta, Professor William H. Dutton, Ginette Law